edmondmarv/Interactive-Lab-Hub/Lab 3/README.md

 ### Storyboard

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

-\*\***Post your storyboard and diagram here.**\*\*

 *Device: Smart Closet*